Motor Vehicle Accident Lawyer Philadelphia

 2) The motor vehicle accident caused injury; and

-3) The at-fault person is responsible for paying monetary compensation for the injuries sustained.
+3) The at-fault person must pay money damages for the injuries sustained.

 In personal injury actions, the defendants may argue that the plaintiff also bears some responsibility for the incident.
 Perhaps, the plaintiff was not watching the traffic, but instead was distracted by speaking on a cell phone.
 In cases involving personal injuries, a jury has the tough task of assigning fault between the various parties.
 This is known as comparative fault.
 Under the comparative fault law, all of the potential causes of the collision are considered to total 100%.
 The jury must break out of that 100% total the percentages of fault that are attributable to the plaintiff, the defendant and any third party involved in the accident.